frdrckcabrera/weathering-app/README.md

 ```
 cp .env.example .env
 ```
-3. Update the .env file with your desired configuration, including database settings and other environment variables if needed.
+3. Update the .env file with your valid token from OpenWeather and FourSquare APIs.

 4. Set alias for Sail
 ```